-Video games make ideal computer science projects.
-They are fun to make, and computer science should be fun, right?
-However, the mark scheme needs to cater for a wide range of different projects from planetary orbit simulations to automatic rodent traps.
+Video games make ideal computer science projects – they’re fun to make, and computer science should be fun, right?
+However, the mark scheme needs to cater for a wide range of different projects, from planetary orbit simulations to automatic rodent traps.

-This book is supported by our series of step by step games programming workshops and tutorials for OCR and AQA A’Level projects: CHECK THEM OUT HERE
+This book is supported by our series of step-by-step games programming workshops and tutorials for OCR and AQA A Level projects – take a look here.